C4AI/blab-controller/INSTALL.md

         ```
     - Run `a2ensite blab-controller` as root to enable the site configuration.

+    - Restart Gunicorn and Daphne (`systemctl restart blab-gunicorn blab-daphne`) now and **whenever changes are made**
+      to any file in *blab-controller/* and its subdirectories.

     - Restart Apache (`systemctl reload apache2` as root).

+    At this point, the installation should be ready.

   </details>